-Our program hosts debates on a wide range of ethics topics, which feature presentations from nationally renowned speakers.
+Our program hosts webinars on a wide range of ethics topics, which feature presentations from nationally renowned speakers.
 We offer a brief introduction to the ethical issues, power point presentations, interviews with leading figures, and annotated list of references.
 We also provide links to reference materials and abstracts.
 All of the original materials can be used without permission.
 Please give us credit, though, and send colleagues our way.
-Upcoming webinars (pdf)

 Pediatric Bioethics Certificate Program

-We offer a nine-month pediatric bioethics certificate course.
-The course begins in September each year with an intensive three-day weekend on-site in Kansas City.
-For the rest of the course, students and faculty discuss assigned readings online and through periodic conference calls and webinars.
+We offer a nine-month pediatric bioethics certificate program.
+The program begins in September each year with an intensive three-day weekend on-site in Kansas City.
+For the rest of the program, students and faculty discuss assigned readings online and through periodic conference calls and webinars.